How much is the holding fee?

 How many properties can I arrange a viewing for?

 can be tricky to select your top few properties to view as there are many properties to choose from.
 We recommend arranging a maximum of 3 viewings.
 Student properties let extremely quickly so if you are viewing multiple houses your favourite one might go before you have time to see them all.
 Choose your top 3 in terms of price, location, how many double bedrooms/bathrooms and let us know as soon as possible so we can book you in.

 What do I do if I want to take a property?

 Once you have viewed the property and would like to take it, please come to the office straight away.
-You will need to complete an application form and pay the agency fee and deposit in order to take the property off of the market.
-You must also bring your passport with you due to new immigration laws that are being introduced in the UK.
+You will need to complete an application form and pay the holding fee in order to take the property off of the market.
+You must also bring your passport with you due to immigration law.
 You can fill in the form in the office or download it from our website in advance.
 We must receive all of the required monies along with the completed application form before we can take a property off the market.

 Do I need a Guarantor?

 Yes, all students are required to have a UK based Guarantor.
 This must be someone who owns their own home in the UK so they cannot be renting or live outside of the UK.
 International students who do not have a Guarantor available would be required to pay for the full year in advance.